cloyne/network/new-semester.md

 * Choose closed group within Berkeley.
 * Share it on previous semester Facebook group so that people can join with a pinned message on top of the group.
 Invite those you know their Facbook account.
 * Allow joining only to members who live that semester in Cloyne.
+* Ask for the new cover photo for the new group.

 Examples of past Facebook groups: [Cloyne Summer '15](https://www.facebook.com/groups/1479825148929634/), [Cloyne Spring '15](https://www.facebook.com/groups/765891660172376/),